Fabian-Gruenbichler/rust/src/doc/reference/src/items/unions.md

 This restriction ensures, in particular, that union fields never need to be dropped.
 Like for structs and enums, it is possible to `impl Drop` for a union to manually define what happens when it gets dropped.

+Unions without any fields are not accepted by the compiler, but can be accepted by macros.

 ## Initialization of a union